Nishi-Nobuto Station

 Nishi-Nobuto Station (西登戸駅, Nishi-Nobuto-eki) is a railway station operated by the Keisei Electric Railway located in Chūō-ku, Chiba city, Chiba Prefecture Japan.
 It is 10.9 kilometers from the terminus of the Keisei Chiba Line at Keisei Tsudanuma Station.

 History

 Nishi-Nobuto Station was opened on 18 March 1922 as Chiba Kaigan Station (千葉海岸駅, Chiba-Kaigan-eki).
-After land reclamation projects destroyed the shoreline, the station was renamed to its present name on 1 April 1967.
+After land reclamation projects altered the shoreline, the station was renamed to its present name on 1 April 1967.

-Station numbering was introduced to all Keisei Line stations on 17 July 2010; Nishi-Nobuto Station was assigned station number KS56.
+Station numbering was introduced for all Keisei Line stations on 17 July 2010; Nishi-Nobuto Station was assigned station number KS56.